Church on Île du Coin, Peros Banhos Atoll, Chagos Islands

 Could the Chagos islands be resettled?

 Leaving aside the legal arguments, my visit left me scratching my head about the practicality of re-establishing any kind of functioning settlement on the outer islands – as opposed, to, say, a holiday resort – without massive subsidies.
-The islands are minuscule – the entire land area of the Peros Bahnos atoll, one of the likeliest spots for a resettlement, is less than ten square kilometres.
-The land area of the Salomon atoll is far smaller.
+The islands are minuscule.
+One of the likeliest spots for a resettlement is the Peros Bahnos atoll.
+It consists of 32 islets, with a total land area of less than ten square kilometres.
+The land area of the Salomon atoll is even smaller.
 They are, like most atolls, low-lying and vulnerable.
 There is no infrastructure except on Diego Garcia itself, which under present plans will not be open for resettlement.
-None of this means that the Chagossians have not been appallingly treated in the past; or that they do not have a powerful legal and moral case for returning.
+None of this means that the British government did not treat the Chagossians appallingly in the past; or that they do not have a powerful legal and moral case for returning.
 But resettlement will not be straightforward.

 Set against this, the joint statement says: “Mauritius will now be free to implement a programme of resettlement on the islands of the Chagos Archipelago, other than Diego Garcia, and the UK will capitalise a new trust fund, as well as separately provide other support, for the benefit of Chagossians”.
 Let’s see.